(view the sample block schedule)

 4. The resident is given the opportunity for progressive responsibility in diagnosing, assessing, and managing the conditions commonly encountered by the physiatrist in the rehabilitative management of patients of all ages.

 Applications are accepted through the Electronic Residency Application System (ERAS).
-Applications, deadlines, and regulations are available in full detail through the ERAS website and the NRPM website.
+Applications, deadlines, and regulations are available in full detail through the ERAS website and the NRMP website.